 "I’ve always been confident Davies can fulfil the role of left-back," Flick said during the Bundesliga's customary winter break.
 "He’s our get-out-of-jail-free card with his pace and strength to recover his position, and he’s a great passer of the ball.

 "It’s about performances, but we’re certainly well equipped at left-back with him and David [Alaba]."

 That's putting it mildly.
 Alaba has long ranked among the world's foremost left-backs.
-The Austrian has made almost 150 Bundesliga appearances on the left-hand side of the Bayern defence down the years, registering 15 goals and 36 assists, and getting his hands on eight league titles before the age of 28.
+The Austrian has made 150 Bundesliga appearances on the left-hand side of the Bayern defence down the years, registering 15 goals and 36 assists, and getting his hands on eight league titles before the age of 28.

 Moving further back in time along the Bayern pantheon - not including goals, assists and bookings - Davies leads Bixente Lizarazu across the board, and trumps Philipp Lahm's 158-game total at left-back in all departments except for crosses to a goal.

 Davies is again top dog in the majority of categories, with Halstenberg faring better for shots on goal, crosses to a man and aerial challenges won; Guerreiro for touches and distance covered; and Hakimi for season-wide successful dribbles (52 vs. 54).

 The difference is all three started out - and have played the majority of their professional careers - as nominal full-backs.
 Davies has only been in the left-back business a matter of months on German soil.

 Ordinarily, putting such a forward-thinking player in a stop-gap defensive role is the coaching equivalent to a 911 call.
 The fact Davies is now a contender for the full-time job reflects his Ivy League-standard soccer IQ.